Mariah05/marija-portfolio/business-analysis/Digital Transformation for Odoo projects/README.md

-# Project: Digital Transformation for X Company
+# Project: Digital Transformation for Projects

 ## 📌 Overview
 This project aimed to optimize business operations by implementing an ERP system (Odoo) and enhancing workflow automation.